Travel Advice

 • Meclizine (Bonine)

-• Scopalamine patches (if appropriate — must need prescription from health provider)
+• Scopolamine patches (if appropriate — must need a prescription from health provider)

 • Antacid: This can help you relieve heartburn, indigestion, or acid reflux caused by spicy or unfamiliar foods.